Skip to main content

 It might seem like a no-brainer.
 If an insurance company knows you’re driving less, that means less time on the road.
 Statistically, that means fewer opportunities to get into an accident.
 Relatively speaking, of course.
 If you’re carpooling to work or even live close to your job, you’re cutting down on the number of drivers on the road.
 Insurance companies often ask questions like “how many miles do you drive to and from work every day?” and “how many days a week do you drive to work?”
 If you’re car pooling, biking, taking the bus or subway, let them know.

-Use Behavior-Monitoring Devices
+3) Use Behavior-Monitoring Devices

+Many large companies implement behavior-tracking devices to award discounts to safe drivers.
 Be warned, though, that these devices or apps can be a trade off.
 The insurance company will use them to track your driving habits, including speeds, distance, reaction time, and frequent locations.
-Maybe you don’t want to share those details in exchange for a discount.
-The decision is yours, though.

-Take Driver’s Ed or Be a Good Student
+4) Take Driver’s Ed or Be a Good Student

 Good grades in school will often bring you discounts on your monthly insurance premium.
 If you’re long passed your schooling days, passing a driver’s ed course will show the same dedication to becoming an educated driver.
 “Make sure to ask your agent/insurance company about this discount before you sign up for a class,” advises Investopedia.

-Take Advantage of Group Benefits
+5) Take Advantage of Group Benefits

 You should also check with your employer or any community groups you are involved in.
 They may offer group discounts for specific companies.

-Reduce Your Coverage
+6) Reduce Your Coverage

 While you should always carry the minimum auto insurance coverage per your state requirements, you may be able to adjust a few details to lower your cost.
-For example, you might b able to reduce (or remove) collision coverage on your vehicle.
+For example, you might be able to reduce (or remove) collision coverage on your vehicle.
 Just be aware that you’ll be on the hook for paying to repair your vehicle in the event of a crash.
 You might also be able to change the amount of comprehensive coverage you have.

 Changing these things are a risk.
 You won’t get the same help from the insurance company if your car needs repairs.
 Removing these coverages might not actually be allowed if you’re still paying off your vehicle.
 However, if you’re driving an older, paid-off car that might not be worth fixing anyway, consider reducing your coverage a bit.

-Increase Your Deductible and Good-Driving Habits
+7) Increase Your Deductible and Good-Driving Habits

 Insurance companies are more generous to customers who don’t regularly cost them money in accident claims.
 It pays to play by the rules when it comes to auto insurance.

-Boost your Credit Score
+8) Boost your Credit Score

 However, insurance providers in California, Hawaii, and Massachusetts are not allowed to include your credit score in formulating your monthly insurance premium.
 Keep this in mind as you shop.